Ai-assistant-Team/S.M.I.T.Y_Repo/currency_converter/README.txt

 ---------- <9/5/2021> ----------
-<ExchangeRates.py>:<You give it two currency names and it gives you the exchane rate.>
+<ExchangeRates.py>:<You give it two currency names and an amount and it gives you the amount after the convertion.>